 Match your office chair to the rest of the room’s furniture, rather than using a more typical office chair.
 But make sure it’s supportive and comfortable if you’re going to be sitting for hours.
 Opt for a swivel so you can adjust it to the right height.

-A comfortable office chair is a must for anyone sitting at a desk for any length of time.
+The best office chair is a must for anyone sitting at a desk for any length of time.
 There is a wide choice online so it is easy to find something that is ergonomically designed and suits the look of your space.

-Banish clutter with comprehensive storage
+Banish clutter with comprehensive office storage

 Clutter is at its most distracting in the home office area, and you will want to make sure that the space is as tidy as possible, with all important paperwork easily accessible.
 Choose home office storage, such as shelving and smaller home office storage accessories that are functional and stylish and will encourage you to keep everything where it should be.